 Article curated by Grace Mason-Jarrett

+Most of us like to keep our homes and offices at a steady, comfortable temperature.
+We do this by turning on the heating when it's cold, and opening windows or using air conditioning when it's hot.
+This adjusts the thermal equilibrium, the balance between total energy coming in and going out.
 All objects obey, or are supposed to obey, this simple law.
 If you put more energy in, it gets hotter.
 The hotter it gets, the more energy it radiates away, until the energy coming in is the same as the energy going out.
-Saturn, along with its siblings Jupiter and Neptune, don't seem to want to play by the same rules – all three of the gas giants are emitting more heat than seem to be receiving.
-This essentially means there is something heating up the giant planets, that we haven't managed to work out yet.
+But Saturn, along with its siblings Jupiter and Neptune, don't seem to want to play by these rules – all three of the gas giants are emitting more heat than they seem to be receiving.
+Something must be heating up the giant planets, but we haven't worked out what yet!

 Learn more about Energy imbalance of the giant planets.

-This article was first published on 2015-08-27 and was last updated on 2018-01-21.
+This article was first published on 2015-08-27 and was last updated on 2021-06-16.

 why don’t all references have links?

-Esposito, L,W., et al., (2008) Moonlets and clumps in Saturn's F ring Icarus 194 (1): 278-289 DOI: 10.1016/j.icarus.2007.10.001
+Esposito, L,W., et al. (2008).
+Moonlets and clumps in Saturn's F ring Icarus 194 (1): 278-289. doi: 10.1016/j.icarus.2007.10.001.

-Ingersoll, A. P., (1990) Atmospheric dynamics of the outer planets.
-Science 248:308-315 DOI: 10.1126/science.248.4953.308
+Ingersoll, A. P., (1990).
+Atmospheric dynamics of the outer planets.
+Science 248:308-315. doi: 10.1126/science.248.4953.308.